 Yellow bamboo is strong and can be used for decoration and house building.
-Green bamboo can eat shoots and weave handicrafts.
+Green bamboo shoots can be eaten and woven for handicrafts.
 Here is a picture of Rob standing in front of the giant bamboo.

-On to a beautiful twin waterfall called Tan Fane which means deer waterfall.
+On to a beautiful twin waterfall called Tad Fane which means deer waterfall.
 Tad means waterfall.